What qualities are needed to be an SU Tas School Chaplain?

 Where do SU Tas chaplains work?

 SU Tas only employs chaplains who work in Tasmanian primary and secondary schools, and colleges.
 As the largest provider of chaplains in Tasmania, SU Tas has chaplains located over the North, North West and Southern areas of the state.
 SU Tas does not employ chaplains in: TAFE institutions, tertiary institutions, hospitals, prisons, or the corporate sector.

-SU Tas chaplaincies depend on a variety of funding sources including the Federal Government’s NSCP (National School Chaplaincy Program) administered through the Tasmanian Department of Education, contributions from schools, donations from local individuals, businesses, groups and churches.
+SU Tas chaplaincies depend on a variety of funding sources including the Federal Government’s NSCP (National School Chaplaincy Program) administered through the Tasmanian Department of Education, Children and Young People, contributions from schools, donations from local individuals, businesses, groups and churches.
 One third of chaplaincy funding comes from the local community.